 Image source: Realtor.com Home Improvement Advice

 A great way to save money on a home renovation is to do some of the work yourself.
 You should not tackle projects that you are not comfortable with or that you are not properly trained to complete.
 In addition, licensed contractors should finish work on the plumbing and electrical systems.
 Nonetheless, there may be several aspects of the project that you are comfortable doing on your own.
-For example, you may be able to handle the demolition, painting and more to save a considerable amount of money on labor.
+For example, painting can be something you can do yourself with little trouble.
+Just be sure to grab the correct paint and materials before you start to work, as certain rooms will need special types of paint or more preparation measures, like the garage.

 Choose Materials Carefully